-Accounts Receivable, net - Accounts receivable primarily relate to sales of electric balance bikes to independent dealers and independent distributors and are presented in Accounts receivable, net on the Consolidated balance sheets.
-All sales of electric motorcycles and related products to independent dealers in the U.S. and Canada are financed by the purchasing independent dealers through Harley-Davidson Financial Services, Inc. ("HDFS"), a wholly owned subsidiary of H-D; therefore, accounts H-D. Sales to online and retail customers may also be financed by HDFS.
-Accounts receivable related to these sales are recorded in Accounts receivable from related party on the Consolidated balance sheets.
-The allowance for doubtful accounts deducted from total accounts receivable was \$211 \$140 thousand and \$66 \$211 thousand as of December 31, 2022 December 31, 2023, and 2021, 2022, respectively.
+All sales of electric motorcycles and related products to independent H-D dealers in the U.S. and Canada are financed by the purchasing independent H-D dealers through Harley-Davidson Financial Services, Inc. ("HDFS"), a wholly owned subsidiary of H-D. Sales to online and retail customers may also be financed by HDFS.
+Amounts financed through HDFS, not yet remitted to the Company by HDFS are generally settled within 30 days.
+Accounts receivable related to these sales are recorded in Accounts receivable from related party on the consolidated balance sheets.

+The allowance for doubtful accounts deducted from total accounts receivable was \$ 302 thousand and \$ 140 thousand as of December 31, 2024 and 2023, respectively.
 The Company's evaluation of the allowance for doubtful accounts includes a review to identify non-performing accounts which are evaluated individually.
 The remaining accounts receivable balances are evaluated in the aggregate based on an aging analysis.
 The allowance for doubtful accounts is based on factors including past loss experience, the value of collateral, and if applicable, reasonable and supportable economic forecasts.
 Accounts receivables are written down once management determines that the specific customer does not have the ability to repay the balance in full.